shraddhavijay/IFAKE/README.md

 ![Screenshot 3](screenshots/screenshot3.png)

 The screenshots show different features of our web application, including the image and video forgery detection functionality, and the ability to upload and view reports of detected forgeries.

+## Contributors
+Shraddha Pawar
+Gaurangi Pradhan
+Bhavin Goswami

+## Contact

+If you have any questions or issues, please contact us at ifake@example.com.